Student Leadership and Organizations

 Faculty/Staff Advisor(s): Dr. Katherine King

-Our mission: to bring generations together.
-The members of the GVC help coordinate outreach programming with older adults in the local community.
-We seek to educate, learn, and create lasting connections with the individuals we meet.
-In the past, we have run a variety of events including panels, discussions, and social media educational seminars.
-We also participate in the annual greater Boston's Walk to End Alzheimer's.
+Our mission: To explore the topic of aging, and to build connections across generations.
+The members of the Geropsychology Interest Group seek to learn about aging and educate others, to explore careers in psychology related to aging, to foster generational solidarity, and build meaningful connections between students and older individuals.
+In the past, we have run a variety of community and intergenerational events including panels, discussions, and social media educational seminars.
+We also participate in the annual Greater Boston Walk to End Alzheimer's.

 Student Leaders: Rachel Most and Samantha Solomon